getsentry/sentry-docs/src/collections/_documentation/clients/cocoa/index.md

 <!-- WIZARD -->
 ## Installation {#install}

-The SDK can be installed using [CocoaPods](http://cocoapods.org), [Carthage](https://github.com/Carthage/Carthage), or [Swift Packager](https://swift.org/package-manager/).
+The SDK can be installed using [CocoaPods](http://cocoapods.org), [Carthage](https://github.com/Carthage/Carthage), or [Swift Package Manager](https://swift.org/package-manager/).
 This is the recommended client for both Swift and Objective-C.

 We recommend installing Sentry with CocoaPods.